jenssthorb94/FirstJavaApplication/README.md

 # FirstJavaApplication
-After learning Java for 2 months during my first semester, I decided to make an text editor.
+After learning Java  during my first semester, I decided to make an text editor.
 I've come a long way since then, but its fun to look back at.